Digital Marketing Agency | SEO, Paid Social & PPC

 A vulnerability that allows an attacker to impersonate a valid user is known as a broken authentication vulnerability.

 In most cases, a valid user will authenticate themselves by using either a password or a session ID.
 Something on the user’s computer known as a session ID indicates that the user has successfully signed in at some point in the past.
-When you are surfing the internet, if you aren’t prompted to check in to one of your accounts, it is because the provider of that account has located your session ID.

 The majority of authentication flaws are caused by errors in the way session IDs or passwords are managed.
 In order to prevent assaults, you need to examine how a hacker may use one of these objects, and then you need to adapt the system in such a way that it makes it as difficult for them to do so as is humanly possible.

-How do you get your hands on a Session ID?
+How do you get your hands on a session ID?

-Obtaining session IDs can be done in a variety of different methods, depending on the architecture of the system in question.
+Obtaining session IDs can be done in a variety of different ways, depending on the architecture of the system in question.
 After the session ID has been validated, the hacker will have access to every portion of the system that is normally reserved for authorized users.

 Session Hijacking